Today's Articles

 Chris Smith, a Black songwriter, was born in 1879.

-Smith wrote, did some acting, and appeared in vaudeville with his Bowman.
+Smith wrote, acted, and appeared in vaudeville with his Bowman.
 In 1911 and 1912, he wrote some excellent syncopated instrumentals, including the "Honky Tonk Monkey Rag."
-In 1914, he had his biggest hit, "Ballin The Jack," written with Jim Burris, and started a dance craze that lasted the decade.
+In 1914, he had his biggest hit, "Ballin The Jack," written by Jim Burris, and started a dance craze that lasted for a decade.

 Smith wrote many songs over the next ten years.
 He wrote two popular numbers in the early 1920s with Jimmy Durante, and it is rumored that he and Durante performed together in vaudeville after Smith's partner Bowman died.
 He was one of the most popular and prolific songsters of the time.
 Chris Smith died in New York City on October 4, 1949.